-Candidates hit metro Detroit to drum up support for Election Day
+Candidates hit Metro Detroit to drum up support for Election Day

-Leading in the polls and with just 10 days to go till Election Day, Democratic gubernatorial candidate Gretchen Whitmer spoke to voters in Brownstown.
+BROWNSTOWN TOWNSHIP, Mich. - Leading in the polls and with just 10 days to go till Election Day, Democratic gubernatorial candidate Gretchen Whitmer spoke to voters in Brownstown Township.

 "He still can't tell the difference between myself and Jennifer Granholm, he looks like he needs to retire," Whitmer said in reference to her Republican opponent, Bill Schuette.